-Johnson & Wales University's Charleston, Campus was founded in 1984 and now offers students associate and bachelor's degrees in a variety of food service, hospitality, travel-tourism and sports/entertainment/event areas.
+Johnson & Wales University's Charleston Campus was founded in 1984 and offers associate degrees in areas of food service, hospitality and travel-tourism.

 For more information about Johnson & Wales' Charleston Campus, write or call the Admissions Office, Johnson & Wales University, 701 East Bay Street, Charleston, SC 29403, 1-800-868-1522.